vmware-labs/verified-betrfs/Splinter/allocation-plan.md

   (moved out of FS) but not yet linked into the data structure (and therefore recoverable by the JRC).

+## Phases of mini-allocation

+The mini-allocator state for the Journal (as an example) is:

+  * AllocatedAUs: a set of AUs removed from the free set but still unused.
+  (It would be safe to return any of these to the free set.)

+  * UsunedPages: a set of pages that each belong to an AU that's part of the Journal RC (because another page from the AU is in the Journal Repr), but this page is unused.

+1. The ephemeral Journal has some chain of pages in its repr; the projection of those pages is reflected in JRC.
+AllocatedAUs and UnusedPages is empty.

+2. An AU leaves the FreeSet and enters the AllocatedAUs.

+  If we freeze here, entries in this set are returned to the free set, since their AUs are not reachable from the repr graph.
+  In the refinement, these pages are treated as free.

+3. An AU leaves AllocatedAUs and enters JRC when its first page is linked into the ephemeral journal graph and thus into the ephemeral superblock graph.

+  Its remaining pages are recorded in UnusedPages.
+The semantics of this set are that these pages are known by invariant

+  * to not be linked into the persistent, in-flight, or ephemeral view of any non-journal data structure: because that's true of every page in every AU in JRC.

+  * to not be linked into the persistent, in-flight, or ephemeral view of the
+    journal: because that's the new invariant associated with UnusedPages.

+  If we freeze here, persist, and crash, any pages in UnusedPages become "stranded": they're not part of a repr, but the AU they belong to is claimed by the journal.
+Such pages will stay in this state until the containing AU eventually dropped when the persistent state is dropped as a new frozen state lands.

+4. When the journal needs another page, the mini-allocator removes the page from UnusedPages in the same atomic step that links the page into the journal's repr.

 # Recovery

 The first step of recovery is to reconstruct all of the partitions.